Benefits of Vitamin D for Babies

 The American Academy of Pediatrics and the Institute of Medicine recommend a daily intake of 400 IU (international units) of vitamin D for babies within the first year.
 For babies older than 1 year, the amount increases to 600 IU per day.
 To determine whether your baby is getting enough vitamin D, consider the following:

 It’s also important to keep in mind that every baby is different.
-Some babies may require more vitamin D, including those with the following conditions:
+Some babies may require more vitamin D, including those who’ve had a recent surgery, are taking medications that block vitamin D, or have the following conditions:

 To determine the appropriate amount of liquid vitamin D (vitamin D drops) to give your little one, consult the chart below and your child’s healthcare provider.